Best Time: Monsoon Read More

 Amboli lies in the Sahyadri hills in the Sindhudurg district of Maharashtra.
 It is the last hill station of Maharashtra before the plains of Goa begin and is a relatively unexplored one.

 Located in close vicinity to the city of Bharatpur, Deeg is a small town in the state of Rajasthan.
-Founded by Maharaja Suraj Mahal in the 18th century, Deeg served as the summer resort to the Royal family.
-Popular for its magnificent palaces, exquisite fortifications and desi bazaars, the town is a...
+Built by Maharaja Suraj Mahal in 1772, Deeg Place served as the summer resort for the rulers of Bharatpur state.
+Popular for its magnificent palaces and desi bazaars, Deeg is located 32kms from the fa...

 Murud is known for it widespread sandy beaches adorned with majestic forts and outlined by palms and coconut trees, creating a perfect holiday scenery.